Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 ## social hierarchy
 1. deciders (voters); contributors who are at the top of the health chain (as we evolve, our standards for what is "healthy" will increase; the chain can be pulled down)
-2. contributors; research/development/maintenance/entertainment/ETC (I don't mean maintenance as in patching, that maintenance should be automated; I mean like patching the formal specification, or some"-thing"...)
+2. contributors (continuing); research/development/maintenance/entertainment/ETC (I don't mean maintenance as in patching, that maintenance should be automated; I mean like patching the formal specification, or some"-thing"...)
 3. everyonelses; plants, and animals, alike
 4. slaves
 	* robots will be enslaved for agriculture, medicine (including veterinarian & botanical), ETC